monofuel/monoprompt/README.md

 ## Fine-Tuning

 - projects with both monoprompts and their document output can be further fine-tuned, as we have both instructions and the output to train on.
-- This can be very useful to incrementally train models on existing codebases.
+- This can be very useful to incrementally train models on existing codebases by introducing monoprompts to instruct the model with.

 ## Plugin system